2026 United States House of Representatives elections in Florida: District 6

-The incumbent is Republican Randy Fine, who assumed office on April 2, 2025 after winning the special election that occurred after Mike Waltz resigned to become U.S. National Security Advisor.
-Fine was elected with 56.6% of the vote.
+Incumbent Republican Randy Fine won the primary election by a large margin.
+Fine assumed office on April 2, 2025, after winning the special election that occurred after Mike Waltz resigned to become U.S. National Security Advisor.
+He was elected with 56.6% of the vote.
+Fine was endorsed for re-election by President Donald Trump.

-Fine's anti-Palestinian and Islamophobic comments on Twitter regarding the Gaza war have sparked controversy and backlash, including condemnation from the American Jewish Committee.
-Combined with the fact that his primary residence is located in Melbourne Beach, well outside the boundaries of the 6th district, Fine has been seen as vulnerable to a primary challenger.
+Fine's anti-Palestinian, Islamophobic, and racist comments on X regarding the Gaza war have sparked controversy and backlash, including condemnation from the American Jewish Committee.
+His challengers were viewed as likely to split the vote against him.